 If you’re having problems with hollows on a frequent basis then you may want to aerate your lawn.
 This is usually due to soil compaction and poor drainage so aerating should solve this.

-Because of the lack of sunlight, areas of lawn within shade can become heavily thin over the summer and winter seasons.
+Because of the lack of sunlight, areas of lawn within shade can become thin and patchy over the summer and winter seasons.
 Grass won’t survive here so you’re either going to have to replace the entire area with a shade tolerant plant or overseed the entire area every spring.

-If you choose to reseed the area then make sure you do it as early as possible (ideally in the beginning of spring) and well before any leaves grow on your trees.
-This way the younger grass blades will get the maximum amount of sun exposure they can before the leaves get in the way.
+If you choose to reseed the area then make sure you do it as early as possible (ideally at the beginning of spring) and well before any leaves grow on your trees.
+This way the younger grass blades will get the maximum amount of sun exposure they can before the leaves start growing.
 Even shade tolerant grasses need some sunlight.

-Selecting a shade tolerant grass mix is probably the most important factor for growing in the shade so make sure you choose one that’s suitable for your lawn.
-For example, Fescue grasses are better at coping with shade drought and poor nutrition levels, and mixes with more bent grass are better at dealing with damp soil.
+Selecting a shade tolerant grass mix is probably the most important factor for growing grass in the shade, so make sure you choose one that’s suitable for your lawn.
+For example, Fescue grasses are grown mainly for its high tolerance of dry shade, unique ability to survive droughts and poor nutrition levels.